 Step 1: Get the files from old computer

 If you use POP3 or have archives or local PST files in your profile, you'll need to move them to the new computer.
-It's not necessary to move data files used for IMAP email, Hotmail Connector, or Exchange mailbox as the mail (and calendar and contacts for Hotmail and Exchange) are stored on the mail server.
+It's not necessary to move data files used for IMAP email, Outlook.com, or Exchange mailbox as the mail (and calendar and contacts for Outlook.com and Exchange) are stored on the mail server.

 If you need to recover pst files from a hard drive removed from a crashed computer, see Recover Outlook Data Files from a Crashed Computer

 You may have more than one PST.
 In most cases, they will be in the default location Outlook uses.
-In Outlook 2010 (and 2013), the default location for *.pst used for POP3 or for an IMAP accounts calendar and contacts is in My Documents\Outlook Files.
+In Outlook 2010 (and up), the default location for *.pst files used for POP3 or for calendar and contacts is in Documents\Outlook Files.

 When the pst files are in the default location for Outlook 2007 and older (in C:\Users\username\AppData\Local\Microsoft\Outlook), you can quickly access the default PST location from Windows Explorer by pasting this line in Windows Explorer's address bar to jump to the folder.